Buy Vermont Fruit Trees, Shade Trees, Grape Vines, Nut Tree, Flowering Tree, Berry Plants, and Bamboo Plants

 Sweet cherry trees are usually not as cold hardy in Vermont cherry orchards, as are the sour cherry trees.
 The Montmorency cherries and North Star cherries are cold hardy throughout Vermont from zone 3-5.
 The Red Haven peach tree and the Hale Haven peach trees will be satisfactory to grow as cold hardy in zone 5 of Vermont, and a few pear trees and native plum trees or the Stanley plum and purple Damson plum tree will survive Vermont winter freezes.

 Apricot trees produce sweet delicious Apricot Fruit in USDA zone 6 of Vt.
-The State tree of Vermont is the sugar maple tree that makes an excellent shade tree, and the Sugar Maple tree is a basic tourist attraction.
-Vermont tourists love to buy Sugar Maple Syrup with its unique sweet maple flavor.
+The official State tree of Vermont is the Sugar Maple tree that makes an excellent shade tree, and the Sugar Maple tree is a basic tourist attraction.
+Vermont tourists love to buy Sugar Maple Syrup with its unique, sweet maple flavor.

 Red Oak shade trees are popular Vermont trees for vibrant fall color (Quercus rubra.)
-Both the sugar maple, Acer saccharum and red maple, Acer rubrum, both exhibit bright fall color and both trees are native Vermont shade trees.
-The sugar maple tree leaves turn an orange- red, color in the fall.
-The American Hophornbeam, Ostrya virginiana, Sassafras trees and the Weeping Willow tree are planted as a common shade trees for planting at Vermont homes.
+Both the Sugar maple tree, Acer saccharum, and Red Maple tree, Acer rubrum, both exhibit bright fall color, and both trees are native Vermont shade trees.
+The Sugar Maple tree leaves turn into an orange- red, color in the fall.
+The American Hophornbeam, Ostrya virginiana, Sassafras trees and the Weeping Willow tree are planted as a common shade trees for at Vermont homes.
 The Lombardy poplar trees are cold hardy even in zone 3, and for a fast growing privacy screen or a windbreak, the Lombardy poplar are fast growing trees, that have the capacity of growing over 10 feet the very first season that they are transplanted.

-Blueberry bushes, raspberry plants and blackberry bushes are grown commonly at Vermont pick-your-own, berry farms.
+Blueberry bushes, raspberry plants and blackberry bushes are grown commonly at Vermont pick-your-own, commercial berry farms.
 The blueberry plant is naturally occurring as a native plant that flourishes in Vermont organic soils.
-Several types of organically grown raspberry bushes have been successfully grown on Vermont farms, including the red raspberry, black raspberries and the variants, fall gold and purple brandywine, raspberry plants.
-In Vermont the raspberry plants are usually harvested first at organic farms in July, followed in late July by blueberry bushes and organic blackberry bushes ripen for the picking in September.
+Several types of organically grown raspberry bushes have been successfully grown on Vermont farms, including the red raspberry plant, black raspberries and the variants, fall gold and purple brandywine, raspberry plants.
+In Vermont the raspberry plants are usually harvested, first at organic farms in July, followed in late July by blueberry bushes, and the organic blackberry bushes ripen for the picking in September.